Flying Blue Elite Status (XP) Rollover Feature: How It Works

 While I travel a lot, I generally don’t value airline elite status as much as I used to, since the perks aren’t as generous as in the past.
-The one program I’ve been newly excited about is Air France-KLM Flying Blue, as I’m going for elite status with the program.
+The one program I’ve been excited about is Air France-KLM Flying Blue, as I’ve recently earned Platinum status with the program.

 In this post I wanted to talk about the Flying Blue program’s rollover elite status feature.
-While Flying Blue is adding significant restrictions to its rollover elite status feature as of late 2024, it’s still much lucrative than most programs, so let’s go over all the details.
+While Flying Blue recently added significant restrictions to its rollover elite status feature, it’s still much lucrative than most programs, so let’s go over all the details.

 Rollover elite status is a great concept